JAMS Comprehensive Arbitration Rules & ProceduresEffective July 1, 2014Download JAMS Comprehensive Arbitration Rules

-(f) Where a third party seeks to participate in an Arbitration already pending under these Rules or where a Party to an Arbitration under these Rules seeks to compel a third party to participate in a pending Arbitration, the Arbitrator shall determine such request, taking into account all circumstances the Arbitrator deems relevant and applicable.Rule 7.
-Number of Arbitrators and Appointment of Chairperson
+(f) Where a third party seeks to participate in an Arbitration already pending under these Rules or where a Party to an Arbitration under these Rules seeks to compel a third party to participate in a pending Arbitration, the Arbitrator shall determine such request, taking into account all circumstances he or she deems relevant and applicable.Rule 7.
+Number and Neutrality of Arbitrators; Appointment and Authority of Chairperson

 (a) The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
 If an Arbitrator requires electronic filing, the Parties shall maintain and regularly monitor a valid, usable and live email address for the receipt of all documents filed through JAMS Electronic Filing System.
 Any document filed electronically shall be considered as filed with JAMS when the transmission to JAMS Electronic Filing System is complete.
 Any document e-filed by 11:59 p.m. (of the sender's time zone) shall be deemed filed on that date.
 Upon completion of filing, JAMS Electronic Filing System shall issue a confirmation receipt that includes the date and time of receipt.
 The confirmation receipt shall serve as proof of filing.

-(b) Every document filed with JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to JAMS Electronic Filing System, and shall bear the typed name, address, telephone number and Bar number of a signing attorney.
+(b) Every document filed with JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to JAMS Electronic Filing System, and shall bear the typed name, address and telephone number of a signing attorney.
 Documents containing signatures of third parties (i.e., unopposed motions, affidavits, stipulations, etc.) may also be filed electronically by indicating that the original signatures are maintained by the filing Party in paper format.

 to the date it was first attempted to be sent electronically.
 Or, in the case of service, the Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed.